 That's it.
 If you've already created a user on this domain, you can now head straight to your client computer and fire up your favorite Web browser.

 Using your browser to connect to the Web file transfer service

 On your Web browser, just enter the IP address or host name of your web server on the URL box.
 This should load up the login screen as shown below.

 As shown on the screenshot, we've already entered the appropriate Domain, Username, and Password on the fields provided.
 Please do so as well and then click the Login button when you're done.

 If you're able to login successfully, you should then be brought into the Web file transfer service environment.

 If you want to provide your own logo (shown as "JSCAPE" on the screenshots above), you can actually do so.
 Please read this page of documentation for instructions.

 As you can see from that last screenshot, the things you can do in a web file transfer session are similar to what you normally do when you FTP a file.

 For instance, you can upload files, download files, create directories, delete directories, delete files, navigate to a different directory, and rename a directory.
-In JSCAPE MFT Server, you can even tag documents, search for strings of text, and even preview documents on the document viewer.
-We can discuss all these on a separate post but at least you now know what needs to be done if you want to set up a web-based file transfer.
+In JSCAPE MFT Server, you can even tag documents, search for strings of text, preview documents on the document viewer. or email files.
+We can discuss all these on separate blog posts but at least you now know what needs to be done if you want to set up a web-based file transfer.

 If you haven't tried this out yet and want to do so now, simply download the FREE evaluation edition of JSCAPE MFT Server and follow the instructions on this article.
 Enjoy!